-This paper presents the unique aesthetic and structural design solutions for the Ocean Avenue Bridge crossing the Intracoastal Waterway between the City of Boynton Beach and Town of Ocean Ridge in Palm Beach County, Florida.
+This Project was first presented at the Heavy Movable Structures Symposium in 1996 by the Project Manager.
+At the time this unique aesthetic and structural design solution for the Ocean Avenue Bridge crossing the Intracoastal Waterway between the City of Boynton Beach and Town of Ocean Ridge in Palm Beach County, Florida was presented, the project was in the preliminary design phase and several issues were still unresolved.

-Identified as a priority replacement project over 25 years ago this project has become a political "hot potato" due to the conflicting interests of the two municipalities, the local residents and commercial property owners and changing priorities with the local MPO and the Department of Transportation.
+Identified as a priority replacement project over 25 years ago this project was a political "hot potato" due to the conflicting interests of the two municipalities, the local residents and commercial property owners and changing priorities with the local MPO and the Department of Transportation.

 After an alternative alignment was denied a permit by Florida's Department of Environmental Protection, the only feasible alternate available was a replacement on the existing alignment.
-A fixed, high level (65' vertical clearance) and mid level (35' vertical clearance) bascule bridge were studied but both would have had very significant impacts upon the residential and commercial properties along Ocean Avenue.
-A low level (21' vertical clearance) double leaf bascule was chosen as the preferred alternate and the Department prepared a Project Development and Environmental report and obtained a Finding of No Significant Impact from the FWHA1 based upon an Environmental Assessment performed by the Department.
+A fixed, high level (19.8 m (65') vertical clearance) and mid level (10.7 m (35') vertical clearance) bascule bridge were studied but both would have had very significant impacts upon the residential and commercial properties along Ocean Avenue.
+A low level (6.4 m (21') vertical clearance) double leaf bascule was chosen as the preferred alternate and the Department prepared a Project Development and Environmental report and obtained a Finding of No Significant Impact from the FWHA based upon an Environmental Assessment performed by the Department.

 In January, 1995 the Department advertised for a consultant to perform the final design of this project.
 In February, 1995 after a competitive technical proposal, A.G.
 Lichtenstein & Associates, Inc. was selected.
-Our design team includes:
+Our design team included: